Ztrimus/speech-emotion-recognition/Codes/Dataset/ReadMeFirst.txt

 for further details look on my Github page https://github.com/SBZed

-if you need dataset
+If you need dataset and further details :
-contact :

 zinjadsaurabh18@gmail.com
 8668333293